 John serves as the City Attorney for the City of Sanibel and also has a diverse practice in other government, employment, and business matters, representing businesses, individuals, governmental entities, and special districts.
 His roles range from proactive counseling and document preparation in a boardroom setting, to mediations, arbitrations, and litigation in state and federal court.
 On the counseling side, John acts as general counsel for clients, providing advice, legal opinions, and alternative solutions to issues with the aim of maintaining compliance or otherwise resolving conflict outside of litigation.

-John holds the highest (AV Preeminent) rating by Martindale-Hubbell and has been selected by Florida Super Lawyers for recognition in business litigation for ten consecutive years (2009-2018).
+John holds the highest (AV Preeminent) rating by Martindale-Hubbell and has been selected annually by Florida Super Lawyers® for recognition every year since 2009.
 Prior to becoming an attorney, John was an Army Ranger, who served overseas on multiple deployments and competed three times in the annual Best Ranger Competition.

 John is also active in the general community.
-He serves as the President of the Board of Directors for ACT (Abuse Counseling & Treatment, Inc.) and on the Executive Committee for the Board of Directors for PACE Center for Girls of Lee County.
-John is also a member of the Greater Fort Myers Chamber of Commerce, having graduated from its Leadership Program in 2011 and thereafter serving as an annual facilitator for every subsequent Leadership Program class.
+He serves as the President of the Board of Directors for ACT (Abuse Counseling & Treatment, Inc.) and formerly on the Executive Committee for the Board of Directors for PACE Center for Girls of Lee County.
+John is also a member of the Greater Fort Myers Chamber of Commerce, having graduated from its Leadership Program in 2011 and thereafter serving as an annual facilitator for many of the subsequent Leadership Program classes.

 When not working, John enjoys spending time with his family and pursuing as many outdoor activities as possible.